Desire without passion, nominally (3)

 'nominally' is the definition.

-I don't know anything about this answer so I cannot tell whether it can be defined by this definition.
+I know nothing about this answer so I cannot tell whether this works.

 'desire without passion' is the wordplay.